-Yes, if you passed the test you will get a valid certificate from Safebridge that is manufacturer approved.
+Yes, if you passed the final test you will get a valid certificate from Safebridge that is manufacturer approved.

 The IMO and the Flag States do not approve type-specific training courses.
 Flag States issue their individual guidelines for ECDIS training, where most of them require that the trainer and the course content are manufacturer approved.
 Safebridge has full manufacturer approval for all courses.

 No, it is not.
-An IMO model 1.27 training is a prerequisite to take the Safebridge type-specific familiarisation course.
-Generic training is offered by our Sister Company, MSG MarineServe
+An IMO Model 1.27 training is a prerequisite to take the Safebridge type-specific familiarisation course.
+Generic training is offered by our Sister Company, MSG MarineServe.

 It is required only if you choose webcam authentication as your preferred form of verification for the final exam.